IsaiaScope/Iso_Obsidian_2.0/accessibility/semantic-HTML.md

 5. https://github.com/Stefany93/furbaby-accessible-website
 ![[to-delete.png]]

+using semantic html dont need to specify the element inside label because screen readers are going to tell that anyway

 aria-expanded (boolean) => to tell to screen reader if is open or close
 ```html
 <button id="hamburger" aria-expanded="false">